vipinmeena1468/ImageBay/README.md

 ## ⚙️ Features
 - Browse categorized product images (e.g. Furniture, Kitchen, Bath, etc.)
-- Randomized “All” view for broader inspiration
+- Randomized “All” view for broader inspiration (Removed as of now due to performance issue)
 - One-click image placement on the Figma canvas or into selected frames
 - Lazy loading for smooth scrolling
 - Preserves original image dimensions and quality